 Recognized as one of the Minority Corporate Counsel Association’s (MCCA) Rainmakers in 2018

-Recognized in The Legal 500 U.S. for Product Liability and Mass Tort Defense in both Pharmaceuticals and Medical Devices in 2012 as well as for Consumer Products in 2012 and 2013
+Recognized in The Legal 500 U.S. for Product Liability and Mass Tort Defense in both Pharmaceuticals and Medical Devices in 2012, Consumer Products in 2012 and 2013 and Toxic Tort in 2022

 Profiled in The National Law Journal's annual "Champions and Visionaries" feature in July 2012